Johnog94/Johnog94/README.md

 <h1> Hi, I'm Jonathan! <br/><a href="https://github.com/Johnog94">Software Developer</a>, <a href="https://www.linkedin.com/in/jgriffey94/">IT Recruiter</a> </h1>

-<h3> I am a Former IT recruitment Consultant from Co.Clare, Ireland, and a software development  student who is currently doing an HDip in Software Development online at ATU Galway.
+<h3> I am a former IT recruitment Consultant from Co.Clare, Ireland, and a software development student who has just completed an HDip in Software Development from ATU Galway.
 I have also previously completed a Master's in Information System Management from NUIG </h3>

 <h2>👨‍💻 Software Development Projects:</h2>

-- <b>Computational Thinking with Algorithms </b>
+- <b> Computational Thinking with Algorithms </b>
   - [Algorithim Benchmarking in Java](https://github.com/Johnog94/Algorithm-Benchmarking-in-Java)
 - <b> Web Applications Development </b>
   - [Sports Ecommerce Web App](https://github.com/Johnog94/Sports-Ecommerce-Web-App)